-Several cars within the Hollywood attraction were created by visionary car designer George Barris, dubbed “The King of Kustomizers.”
+Several cars within the Hollywood attraction were created by late visionary car designer George Barris, dubbed “The King of Kustomizers.”
 The origin of this collection stemmed from William’s desire to expand once the classic collection had been up and running for some time.

 “Back in the late ’90s, we bought the Batmobile and that began our relationship with Barris, which would later spawn the Hollywood collection,” Grams said.